Maple Leafs 4, Canadiens 4

 MTL PP GOAL – 11:28 – Lapointe (Lafleur, Larouche)

 TOR PEN – 16:24 – Hutchison, spearing major

 MTL PP GOAL – 16:30 – Lemaire (Larouche, Lapointe)

 TOR GOAL – 19:34 – Maloney (Salming, McKechnie)

 TOR PEN – 09:11 – Turnbull, tripping

 MTL PP GOAL – 10:09 – Lambert (Lafleur, Lapointe)

 TOR – Palmateer (T, 37-41)

 MTL – 13+11+17 = 41

 TOR – Goaltenders: Paul Harrison, Mike Palmateer.
 Defence: Dave Hutchison, Trevor Johansen, Joel Quenneville, Borje Salming, Ian Turnbull, Ron Wilson.
-Forwards: John Anderson, Don Ashby, Pat Boutette, Jerry Butler, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Lorne Stamler, Darryl Sittler (C), Tiger Williams.
+Forwards: John Anderson, Don Ashby, Pat Boutette, Jerry Butler, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Lorne Stamler, Darryl Sittler (C), Dave Williams.